 - 1. Complete an application seeking internship. - 2.
 Submit evidence of having met the prerequisites for the internship to the academic advisor Brandon Washington, who will review and forward to the EdL Internship Director. - 3.
 Upon placement, the mandatory Memorandum of Understanding (Appendix F) must be completed and signed by the student, site, and DePaul Faculty. - 4.
-Submit completed internship application materials and site verification information to the Academic Advisor on August 15 prior to the academic year when internship hours will be completed.
+Submit all completed internship application materials including the MOU and and site verification information to the Academic Advisor by August 15 prior to placement.